Employer of Record USA

-Infotree Global Solutions assists you to streamline your business expansion in USA with the professional employer of record services.
-Our services help you have your employees on board while saving your time in establishing a new setup.
-It means that you can kick start your business operations in USA without delay.
+Infotree Global assists you in streamlining your business expansion in the USA with the professional employer of record services.
+Our services help you have your employees on board while saving you time in establishing a new entity.
+It means that you can kick-start your business operations in the USA without delay.
 By becoming your U.S. employer of record, we let you take advantage of our global network and resources to compliantly hire and manage international workers.
 Our experts handle payroll, hiring & legal formalities on your behalf.
 With Infotree Global, you can reduce the risk, cost, time, and efforts required for a new setup and stay focused on global business expansion.

 Table of Contents